RayanKashif69/ExamIt-presentation/README.md

 optionally run to clean the build:
 - `bundle exec jekyll clean`

-open a webpage to localhost:4000
+open a webpage and run:
+- localhost:4000